Faculty of Law

 For our fields of specialisation and research, see the departments below.

-Proof of English Language proficiency (TOEFL, IELTS or other recognized language test result) is required from candidates who obtained all their qualifications from institutions where the medium of instruction was not English.
+Proof of English Language proficiency (TOEFL, IELTS or other recognized language test result) is required from candidates who obtained their qualifications from institutions where the medium of instruction was not English.
 This evidence must accompany your application and serves as part of the supporting documentation required to successfully complete the credential evaluation of your application.

 FOR MORE INFORMATION